 Any spurious data will be queried and checked for consistency with data management before data lock.
 Imputation methods will only be considered for the primary outcome (global health status/QoL of the EORTC-QLQ-C30 at 6 months).
 The imputation methods considered are as follows:

-Last observation carried forward.
-E.g. if the primary outcome is not available at 6 months but is available at 6 weeks, we will use the 6 weeks measure.

-Regression imputation.
-We will regress the primary outcome at 6 months on the primary outcome at baseline using simple linear regression and use the fitted values to impute the missing data.

 Multiple imputation.
 Baseline covariates (such as age, co-morbidity, treatment) will be among predictors of the missing data.
 Twenty datasets will be imputed.

+This will be only performed for primary analysis.

 Missing items